-- It affords muscular vigor from increased muscle fiber tone.
+- It increases muscle tone.

 - It enhances digestion and elimination processes.

-- It allows for better and easier relaxation and sleep.
+- It allows easier relaxation and sleep.

 - It results in a better mental performance, with keener learning processes.

-- It curtails fatigue and menstrual discomfort for women.
+- It curtails fatigue

 - It minimizes the number of colds, allergies, digestive disturbances, and abdominal problems.

-- It tends to slow down aging.
+- It tends to slow aging.